carlostkd/Fido2/README.md

 1. Clone the repository: `git clone https://github.com/carlostkd/fido2.git`
 2. Navigate to the project directory: `cd fido2`
-3. You need to create the server side logic.
+3. You need to create your server side logic...

 ## Usage